yt-project/yt/doc/source/analyzing/objects.rst

 **Disk/Cylinder**
     | Class: :class:`~yt.data_objects.data_containers.YTDiskBase`
     | Usage: ``disk(center, normal, radius, height, fields=None, ds=None, field_parameters=None)``
-    | A cylinder defined by point at the center of one of the circular bases,
+    | A cylinder defined by a point at the center of one of the circular bases,
       a normal vector to it defining the orientation of the length of the cylinder, and radius and height values for the cylinder's dimensions.